Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 The state of New York doesn't have state-level HVAC licensing; however, many cities and municipalities have their own requirements, so be sure to check with your local government.
 For example, in some cases, a technician may need an Oil Burning Equipment Installer or High Pressure Boiler Operating Engineer license from the NYC Department of Buildings, or a Certificate of Qualification for Refrigerating System Operating Engineer from the Fire Department of New York.
 You should also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with positive feedback and good customer testimonials.
+Pick a company with glowing feedback and stories of satisfied customers.

-You should have your HVAC system inspected about twice a year.
-Following an inspection, your technician will tell you if any services are needed.
-You should also have your system inspected if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your technician will tell you what services are needed.
+You should also call a technician if you start to notice any issues, such as strange noises, unusual smells, or leaks.
+If your home has ductwork, it should be serviced every few years.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You might also consider a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
+You could also consider a smart thermostat.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).